AayushNair10/BentoDBMS/README.md

-MiniDB: Mini Database Engine in C++
+BentoDBMS: Mini Database Engine in C++
 ===================================

-MiniDB is a simplified database engine implemented in C++, for the purpose of understanding the underlying details of database system.
+BentoDBMS is a simplified database engine implemented in C++, for the purpose of understanding the underlying details of database system.
 This database engine implements the most basic SQL operations as well as index on B+ tree.

+⚠️ **Disclaimer:** Built upon [MiniDB](https://github.com/nrthyrk/minidb), adding complex `SELECT` and `JOIN` commands, fixing exception handling bugs, improving the `SHOW` command, and enhancing user input for better usability.

 ## Compile